MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-runs.md

 ## View the run queue for a queued run

 > [!IMPORTANT]
-> Gateways for desktop flows are now deprecated except for China region.
-Switch to our machine-management capabilities.
+> Gateways for desktop flows are now deprecated.
+This feature is no longer supported from June 30th, 2023, and for China regions from September 30th, 2023.
 [Learn more](manage-machines.md#switch-from-gateways-to-direct-connectivity)

 Machines and gateways can be used to run multiple desktop flows.
 To see the placement of a desktop flow in the run queue, click the three dots next to the name of the desktop flow and select **See desktop flow in run queue**.